syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/log-msg-size.md

 Message size and encoding.

 You can use human-readable units when setting configuration options.
-For details, see Notes about the configuration syntax.
+For details, see Notes about the configuration syntax and parsing.

 Uses the value of the [[global option|adm-global-options]] if not specified.